LabPy/lantz/docs/contributing.rst

     Provide solutions for common scenarios.
     Leave the special cases for the people who actually need them.
     Logging is great, do it often!

+The easiest way is to start :ref:`contributing-drivers`.
+Once that you gain experience with `Lantz` you can start :ref:`contributing-core`.

 .. _pep8.py: http://pypi.python.org/pypi/pep8/